 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. Design a solution to address the specified problem in the context of a team engineering design competition.
+- Design a solution to address the specified problem in the context of a team engineering design competition.

-2. Build a solution to address the specified problem using engineering implementation and workshop practices.
+- Build your solution to address the specified problem using engineering implementation and workshop practices.

-3. Evaluate a design in relation to performance and sustainability across the full life cycle of the project.
+- Evaluate your design in relation to performance and sustainability across the full life cycle of the project

 1 Please refer here more information on student contribution amounts.

 2 Information on eligibility and Approved Pathway courses can be found here

 3 Please refer here for eligibility for HECS-HELP